WHF Glossary of Terms

 Committed Funds

-Funds that have been already acquired, promised, and/or approved to support the program.
+Funds already acquired, promised, and/or approved to support the program.

 Anticipated Funds

-Funds that have been requested and/or applied for to support the program.
+Funds requested and/or applied for to support the program.

 [1] National Philanthropic Trust.
 “Philanthropic Dictionary.” https://www.nptrust.org/philanthropic-resources/philanthropic-dictionary/?/philanthropy/philanthropy_dictionary.asp